Touhottaja/RPi/utilmon/README.md

 - `DISPLAY_TIME_ON_S` defines how long the display is on each cycle
 - `REFRESH_TIME_S` defines how often the values are updated when the display is on

+You can configure sleep hours (i.e., hours when the display remains off) in `utilmon.py` by modifying the `SLEEP_HOURS` list.

 ### Steps
 0. ssh to RPi
 1. Enable I2C interface